Vonage/vivid-3/libs/components/src/lib/text-area/README.md

 ### Success text

 Add the `success-text` to add some success text below the text area.
+If provided, `success-text` will take precedence over errors.

 - Type: `string` | `undefined`
 - Default: `undefined`